zed-industries/docs/languages/elixir.md

 ### Formatting with Mix

-A standard tool for formatting Elixir code is [Mix](https://hexdocs.pm/mix/Mix.html).
-With the following snippet in your `settings.json` file, Zed will format Elixir files on save using Mix:
+[Mix](https://hexdocs.pm/mix/Mix.html) is often used to format Elixir code.
+With the following snippet in your `settings.json` file, Zed will format Elixir files on save:

 ```json
 {